-- 1. Lower the laser system material support table enough to install the rotary fixture.
+- 1. Lower the laser system engraving table enough to install the rotary fixture.
 Make sure the motion system will clear the top of the rotary fixture. - 2.
 Now turn the laser system OFF. - 3.
 Place the rotary fixture support bracket (1) on the table positioned over the mounting holes on the right side of the table.
 Install the provided thumbscrews, but leave the thumbscrews loose enough to allow adjustment of the rotary fixture.

 4. Place the Rotary Fixture on top of the bracket so that its pivot bolts sit in the forks in the mounting bracket.
-Adjust the rotary fixture so that the center of the rotary lines up with the 10 inch mark (5) on the Y ruler, then tighten down the thumbscrews (6).
+Push the fixture (4) against the top ruler then tighten down the thumbscrews (5).

-5. With the power to the system still OFF, connect the rotary fixture control cable to the receptacle on the laser system (7).
+5. With the power to the system still OFF, connect the rotary fixture control cable to the receptacle on the laser system (6).